One of my favorite lines from a 1988 movie called Beaches: “But enough about me, let’s talk about you… what do YOU think of me?”

 Another key role which instructional technologists play is to continually explore new ways in which technology can enhance the educational process.
 As new and sometimes transformative technologies regularly emerge, it is the instructional technologists that use their technical aptitudes along with knowledge of pedagogical principles and theory to innovate new and improved solutions to educational challenges.

-In addition to my skills in instructional design, I have a Masters of Library and Information Studies (MLIS) from Florida State University (’99).
+In addition to my skills in instructional design, I have a Master of Library and Information Studies (MLIS) from Florida State University (’99).
 Most of my library career has involved helping others learn (e.g., other librarians, public health workers, clinicians, scientists, etc.) how to use technology more effectively for specific purposes.

 My experience in the library world gives me a unique ability to be an excellent searcher in library databases.
 I can easily synthesize the medical education and instructional design literature to advise administration and faculty on current theories and trends and to meet the ever-changing demands of the academic environment.